Skip to main content

 Growth Hormone Peptide Therapy a Targeted Approach

-For individuals seeking to improve body composition, enhance recovery, and support overall anti-aging goals, (GH) offers a more targeted approach than direct GH administration.
+For individuals seeking to improve body composition, enhance recovery, and support overall anti-aging goals, Growth Hormone (GH) peptide therapy offers a more targeted approach than direct GH administration.
 These peptides are secretagogues, meaning they stimulate the pituitary gland to produce and release its own growth hormone in a natural, pulsatile manner.
 This approach avoids the potential side effects of supraphysiological GH levels and supports the body’s own endocrine function.

 Commonly used GH peptides include: